linucksrox/linucksrox.github.io/_drafts/2018-01-25-lets-make-lights-out-for-android.md

 Ok, maybe I'm one of only 4 people who think this is cool, but either way it's a good starter project, so let's make it for Android!

+The end goal here is to demonstrate how to create a simple game from scratch, add some features, refactor the code, and eventually release it on the Google Play store.
+I'll walk through every step start to finish, so you should be able to follow along even if you're new to Android or Java.

 ## 1. Create a new project
 - Click Start a new Android Studio project.
 ![](/assets/images/letsmakeandroidlogicpuzzle1.png)